bernardadero/OrderManagement.API/README.md

 ### Technologies Used

 - ASP.NET Core Web API
-- C# 10 / .NET 6 or later
+- C# 10 / .NET 8
-- Swashbuckle (Swagger) for API docs
+- Swashbuckle (Swagger) for API docs for(Document your API changes using Swagger/OpenAPI annotations)
 - xUnit (or NUnit) for testing

 ---